 You’ll also be able to monitor your competitors, allowing you to keep up with current trends and potentially gain the upper hand.
 DYNO Mapper will also send you regular notifications on your site’s performance, with sitemap comments, weekly or monthly content monitoring—and daily keyword ranking.

-DYNO Mapper is available monthly or annually—with plans starting at $40 per month.
+DYNO Mapper is available monthly or annually—with plans starting at $40 per month for 1,000 keyword phrases and unlimited domains tracked daily, per device, and location.
 Each package allows for unlimited users but differs in the number of sites, pages, and keywords you can monitor.

 SEO Profiler was very nearly our second choice, because like DYNO Mapper and SE Ranking it provides so much more than just keyword tracking.
 Although it doesn’t have as many features as our first and second recommendations, SEO Profiler is incredibly easy to use and integrates Google Analytics, in addition to a few of the other functions.